karlyndiary/DA-Cheatsheet/Tableau/[10] Renaming & Aliases.md

 | Pascal Case | No separator    | FirstName   |Java, C#|
 | Kebab Case  | Dash "-"        | first-name  |HTML, CSS|
 | Title Case  | Space " "       | First Name  |Tableau|

+Renaming Fields
+- We can rename fields on both the Data Source Page and Worksheet Page
+- We can rename fields globally for the entire workbook and locally for a specific sheet as well
+- Globally for the entire workbook -> Worksheet
+  - 1st method: Right click -> Rename
+  - 2nd method: Click on the field -> F2
+- Data Source Page
+  - Click on drop-down -> Rename
+  - Double Click -> Rename
+- Reset Names
+  - Right click -> Reset name
+- Discrete Renaming: double click the pill -> //Orders[Order ID] -> Shift Enter -> Now the visualization have the name Orders